1. How many beds does the Shelter have?

 8. What are some misconceptions you’d like to clear up?

-The majority of homeless individuals are folks who have mental health and/or substance abuse issues.
-Quite often mental health issues lead to substance abuse as individuals seek to self-medicate rather than seeking professional help; often because they don’t recognize that they have a treatable problem, or they don’t have medical coverage and can’t afford care.
+The majority of homeless individuals are folks who have mental health and/or substance use issues.
+Quite often mental health issues lead to substance use as individuals seek to self-medicate rather than seeking professional help; often because they don’t recognize that they have a treatable problem, or they don’t have medical coverage and can’t afford care.

 9. What is one thing you would like the general public to know about the work you do?